Interstate 275 (Florida): Controversy and repeated delays in Pinellas

 Many members in the affected neighborhoods found the actions taken by the government to be very controversial.
 In 1977, Chester James was appointed by the city government as the representative from Methodist Town to vote on the future development plans of his neighborhood.
 However, the city's unclear plans led him to vote in favor of evicting 377 families (including his own) from the neighborhood.
 There is also contention about the location of I-275 in southwest St. Petersburg, as its current placement is very similar to that of the 1935 segregation initiative perimeter.

 Financial burdens through this part of the project caused further delays.
 However, I-375 opened partially to traffic in 1979, with full operation by 1981, and I-175 opened up in 1980.

 With both downtown feeders now open, I-275 was extended to 28th Street South.
 However, another round of community revolts delayed the segment of I-275 between 28th Street South and 22nd Avenue South.
 In spite of the delay, the stretch was built by 1981.
 Exit 20 was configured for an anticipated westward expansion to a planned Pinellas Beltway.
 A freeway revolt killed many of Pinellas County's freeways during the 1970s and repeatedly delayed the construction of I-275.
-In addition, the Sunshine Skyway Bridge collapse on May 9, 1980, during which the freighter MV Summit Venture took down one of the two spans of the Sunshine Skyway Bridge and killed 35 people, reduced a portion of I-275 to two lanes until the opening of the present bridge in April 1987.
+In addition, the Sunshine Skyway Bridge collapse on May 9, 1980, during which the freighter MV Summit Venture took down one of the two spans of the Sunshine Skyway Bridge and killed 35 people, reduced that future portion of I-275 to two lanes until the opening of the present bridge in April 1987.

 In 1982, the segment between 22nd Avenue South and 39th Avenue South was opened to traffic.
 The Pinellas Bayway/US 19 interchange, opened to traffic in 1983–1984, is inverted for about half a mile (0.5 mi).
 The reason for this configuration is unknown; however, to this day, traffic continues to flow smoothly through the interchange with very little congestion.
-At about the same time this interchange opened, I-275 was completed from the Sunshine Skyway Bridge to the southern terminus with I-75 in Manatee County.
+At about the same time this interchange opened, I-275 was complete.

-When the new Sunshine Skyway Bridge opened in 1987, the final link of I-275, between US 19 and the bridge, was completed and opened to traffic.